derekvan/obsidian-things3-sync/README.md

 * ***Tags***: for now, the tags only support existing Things tags.
 So add tag in Things3 first, and then use this plugin.

+### Bulk Create Things Todo

+* Using `cmd + P` and run the `Things3 Sync: Bulk Create Things Todo`

+* If tasks are under the header `# Now`, this command will check to see if they are already in Things.
+If not, it will create a new task in Things.

+### Mark Things Todo Complete

+* Select the line of todo

+* Using `cmd + P` and run the `Things3 Sync: Mark Things Todo Complete`

+* Todo will be marked complete in Obsidian and in Things

 ### Toggle Single Things Todo

 * Select the line of todo